 $^{^{132}}$ Joseph Story, 2 Commentaries on the Constitution of the United States § 1342 (Boston, Little, Brown & Co.
 1873) (1833); see also Hamdi v.
 Rumsfeld, 542 U.S. 507, 578 (2004) (Scalia, J., dissenting) ("[W]hether the attacks of September 11, 2001 constitute an 'invasion,' and whether those attacks still justify suspension several years later, are questions for Congress rather than this Court.") (citing STORY, supra note 132, § 1342).
 133 See, e.g., Amanda Tyler, Is Suspension A Political Question?, 59 STAN.
 L. REV. 333, 367 (2006) [hereinafter Tyler, Political Question] ("[A] parsing of the Clause's language suggests that the matter of suspension is 'textually committed' to the legislature only in cases of 'Rebellion or Invasion."").
-Tyler notes that the existence of a predicate "Rebellion or Invasion" "is the kind of bright-line limitation on political authority that seems to invite judicial enforcement," while whether the public safety requires suspension "may be a true political question, as it is phrased in discretionary terms " Id.; see also Shapiro, supra note 130, at 80 (noting while "there may be some room for [judicial review]" of existence of Rebellion or Invasion, one must still give "substantial deference to the legislature's judgment").
+Tyler notes that the existence of a predicate "Rebellion or Invasion" "is the kind of bright-line limitation on political authority that seems to invite judicial enforcement," while whether the public safety requires suspension "may be a true political question, as it is phrased in discretionary terms" Id.; see also Shapiro, supra note 130, at 80 (noting while "there may be some room for [judicial review]" of existence of Rebellion or Invasion, one must still give "substantial deference to the legislature's judgment").
 Of course, giving substantial deference to legislative judgments is quite different, conceptually and practically, from finding a question nonjusticiable.
 134 Neuman, supra note 104, at 971.

 135 SHARPE, supra note 129, at 15-16.

-"The struggle between subject and crown" in that century "culminated in the Habeas Corpus Act of 1679, described by Blackstone as a 'second magna carta, and stable bulwark of our liberties."
-136 The Act prescribed various procedures for asserting one's right to habeas corpus 137 in order "to ensure that prisoners entitled to relief would not be thwarted by procedural inadequacy."
-138
+a 'second magna carta, and stable bulwark of our liberties."136 The Act prescribed various procedures for asserting one's right to habeas corpus137 in order "to ensure that prisoners entitled to relief would not be thwarted by procedural inadequacy."138

 The English system, the model for the framers of the U.S. Constitution, "accommodated [times of national emergency] by allowing legislative suspension of the writ of habeas corpus for brief periods."
-139 Justice Scalia, dissenting in Hamdi, quotes Blackstone:
+Justice Scalia, dissenting in Hamdi, quotes Blackstone: